-Special functions Function Description Comment copy(object) Copies an object for independent modification from the original object.
-This functionality is implemented to support variations from rules. error(String "msg") Displays the error message. fieldname(object) Returns a value from the specified field of the object age (driver) is the same as driver.age; age (drivers) returns the ages list of all drivers. getValues (MyVocabulary Datatype) Returns array of values from the MyVocabularyDatatype vocabulary data type.
-Returns MyVocabularyDatatype[] instanceOf(Object, className.class) Returns Boolean value defining if the Object is of the specified class.
-This function is deprecated. new Datatype(value of attribute1, value or attribute2) Used to create an instance of the datatype.
+Function Description copy(object) Copies an object for independent modification from the original object.
+This functionality is implemented to support variations from rules. error(String "msg") Displays the error message. error(String code, String message) Returns a custom error with custom error code, both defined as arguments, in the HTTP response, OpenL Studio UI, and in the logs.

+Function Description fieldname (object) Returns a value from the specified field of the object age(driver) is the same as driver.age; age(drivers) returns the ages list of all drivers. format(pattern, parameters) Returns values according to the specified pattern.
+Example: format("The user {1} has policy number {0}","P2289818293","Alex") returns "The user Alex has policy number P2289818293". getValues(MyVocabularyDatatype) Returns an array of values from the MyVocabularyDatatype vocabulary data type.
+Returns MyVocabularyDatatype[] . instanceOf(Object, className.class) Returns a Boolean value defining if the Object is of the specified class.
+This function is deprecated. msg(String code, Object params) Reads the localization message bundles in the i18n format.
+For more information on localization, see Project Localization. new Datatype(value of attribute1, value of attribute2) or Datatype(value of attribute1, value of attribute2) or Datatype(attribute1 = value of attribute1, attribute2 = value of attribute2) or new Datatype(attribute1 = value of attribute1, attribute2 = value of attribute1, attribute2 = value of attribute1, attribute2 = value of attribute2) Used to create an instance of the datatype.
 Values must be comma-separated and listed in the same order in which the appropriate fields are defined in the datatype.
-If no values are provided, an empty instance is created. new Person("John", "Smith", 24) new Datatype[] {} Used to create a data array.
+The word new can be omitted.
+Alternatively, a form with parameter enumeration can be used.
+Parameters can be listed in any order and it is not required to specify all the parameters.
+Note: When there is a datatype and method, DT or Spr, with the same name and number of parameters, method call and constructor call with the omitted "new" keyword have exactly the same syntax.
+In this case, the method call is selected.
+Examples: new Person("John", "Smith", 24) or Person("John", "Smith", 24) or Person(firstname= "John") or new Person(firstname= "John") or Person() new Datatype[] {} Used to create a data array.
 The number in the square brackets [] denotes the size of the array, for example, new String[10].
 If no number is provided, an empty array is created, for example, new String[].
-Values in the braces {} define the values of the appropriate array elements. new Integer[]{1,8,12} toString(value) Converts value to the string.
+Values in the braces {} define the values of the appropriate array elements.
+Example: new Integer[]{1,8,12} toString(value) Converts value to the string.